Airrr17/AirrrBOT/README.md

 ---------------------------------------------
 ABSTRACT:

 API consists of two concurrent modes: scout and manual.
+Some commands can be used in a selected mode, some both.
 Modes definition:
-(S)-Scout:  Manipulator (with camera) are constantly above LIDAR and pointed 0(360) degrees forward (unmovable).
+(S)-Scout:  Manipulator (with camera) are constantly above the LIDAR and pointed 0(360) degrees forward (unmovable).
 LIDAR are ready (hatch are opened of course).
 (M)-Manual: LIDAR are hidden (down) while hatch can be open or closed.
 Manipulator are enabled.
 Totally depends on operator.
-No automatic function are engaged.
+About no automatic function are engaged.
-(B)-Both:   Other commands that NOT combine manipulator movement and LIDAR being up and enabled to prevent manipulator-LIDAR collision.
+(B)-Both:   Other commands that NOT combine manipulator movement and LIDAR being up and enabled to prevent manipulator<->LIDAR collision.

 ******this manual describes (B) or (S) modes as long for now******